soundpress/RulesOfNYC/docs/c16/index.rst

       1.) after December 1, 1981 but prior to May 1, 1987 of a unit which qualifies for coverage under Article 7-C solely by reason of MDL § 281(4), or

       2.) during the twelve month period required for coverage pursuant to MDL § 281(5), will result in such unit being exempt from Article 7-C coverage.
-Solely with respect to such instances, the remaining residentially occupied units, limited to units in existence during the qualifying period of occupancy, set forth in MDL § 281(1)(iii), 281(4) or 281(5), as further delineated in § 2-08(c) of these rules, and accreted units as defined in MDL § 281(3) and 29 RCNY § 2-08(g)(1) of these rules, shall be entitled to the protections of Article 7-C, including the legalization requirements of MDL § 284(1), provided these units also meet the statute of limitations requirements for coverage in MDL § 282-a.
+Solely with respect to such instances, the remaining residentially occupied units, limited to units in existence during the qualifying period of occupancy, set forth in MDL § 281(1)(iii), 281(4) or 281(5), as further delineated in § 2-08(c), and accreted units as defined in MDL § 281(3) and 29 RCNY § 2-08(g)(1), shall be entitled to the protections of Article 7-C, including the legalization requirements of MDL § 284(1), provided these units also meet the statute of limitations requirements for coverage in MDL § 282-a.

 (h) Non-covered units in an IMD.